zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/ignore-method.md

 ## EF Core Ignore Property

-The `Ignore` method is usd to specify that the auto-implemented `FullName` property in the `Contact` class below is excluded from mapping:
+The `Ignore` method is used to specify that the auto-implemented `FullName` property in the `Contact` class below is excluded from mapping:

 ```csharp
 public class SampleContext : DbContext